merkle-open/NitroNet/docs/known-issues.md

 In the current version NitroNet does not support this feature.
 Please use the placeholder feature for this use case.

-### Pattern elements
-You will find the Nitro documentation for pattern elements [here](https://github.com/namics/generator-nitro/blob/master/generators/app/templates/project/docs/nitro.md#creating-pattern-elements) and [here](https://github.com/namics/generator-nitro/blob/master/generators/app/templates/project/docs/nitro.md#render-pattern-elements).

-The current version NitroNet does not support this feature.
-Please use ordinary patterns/components for this use case.

 ### Partials with handlebars expressions
 Currently it is not possible to have partials with handlebars expressions.
 Only static markup is supported.